NivenT/music-downloader/README.md

     --show-play-output    Does not use quiet flag when running play command --play-song SONGS...
-Song to search for online and then play if found --keep                Keep a saved .mp3 of the song
+Song to search for online and then play if found --keep                Keep a saved .mp3 of the song --api-key KEY         The YouTube API key to use --api-file FILE       A file containing the YouTube API key
 ```
 Examples include

-* `./music-downloader` This will download all the songs in songs.txt and save them in a folder named songs
+* `./music-downloader --api-file key.txt` This will download all the songs in songs.txt and save them in a folder named songs
 * `./music-downloader --lyrics "Thriller"` This will search for the song Thriller and print its lyrics
-* `./music-downloader --dest music -v` This will download all the songs in songs.txt and save them in a folder named music.
+* `./music-downloader --api-file key.txt --dest music -v` This will download all the songs in songs.txt and save them in a folder named music.
 It will also print verbose output.
-* `./music-downloader --download "canon in d"` This will download Canon in D and save is in a folder names songs.
+* `./music-downloader --api-file key.txt --download "canon in d"` This will download Canon in D and save is in a folder names songs.
 * `./music-downloader --play songs/thriller.mp3 --show-lyrics` This will play Thriller from a local MP3 file, as well as search for and print its lyrics to the terminal.
-* `./music-downloader --play-song "familia nicki" --show-lyrics` This will download Familia and then immediately start playing it (it will also search for and print its lyrics).
+* `./music-downloader --api-file key.txt --play-song "familia nicki" --show-lyrics` This will download Familia and then immediately start playing it (it will also search for and print its lyrics).
 The downloaded song is deleted whenever it finishes playing (use `--keep` if you want to keep the mp3).

 ## Advanced Examples